-The term "environmental justice" was born out of a concern that minority and low-income populations bear a disproportionate share of adverse health and environmental impacts, because of where they live.
-Proximity to undesirable land uses, substandard housing, housing discrimination, personal safety in housing, and community displacement are environmental justice issues that need to be addressed in many of the City's neighborhoods.
+land uses, substandard housing, housing discrimination, personal safety in housing, and community displacement are environmental justice issues that need to be addressed in many of the City's neighborhoods.

 Housing is an important component of addressing environmental justice.
-The City should promote new, and rehabilitated, low-income housing on sites that do not have negative health impacts, near services and supplies so that residents have access to things like transit and healthy fresh food, with access to jobs, to child care and to youth programs, to the City needs to also ensure that the costs of housing do not lead to other environmental justice impacts, such as sacrificing nutrition, health care, and the needs of their children.
+The City should promote new, and rehabilitated, low-income housing on sites that do not have negative health impacts, near services and supplies so that residents have access to transit and healthy fresh food, jobs, child care and youth programs.
+The City needs to also ensure that the costs of housing do not lead to other environmental justice impacts, such as sacrificing nutrition, healthcare, and the needs of their children.